linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 01 The value of the financial system.md

 All major economies now have share markets, which encourages savers to put money into companies because once the shares have been sold by the company to raise the money it needs, they can then be sold on to other investors in the market should the original investor wish to raise some cash or invest elsewhere.
 Thus stock exchanges have been important sources of long-term capital for tens of thousands of companies.

 Exhibit 1.2 shows that the market value of UK and US shares has been something of a roller-coaster ride over the past 20 years (UK shares are represented by the FTSE 100 index, comprising the largest 100 companies on the market; US shares by the S&P 500 index, representing the largest 500 companies).
 Market prices shot up in the late 1990s as investors became excited by the new economy shares of the dot.com revolution.
 When equity markets are booming it can have an effect on people's confidence.
 They go out and spend more.
 They invest more in factories, machinery, etc. Thus the economy can get a lift.
-Conversely, when people feel poorer because

-# Exhibit 1.2

-# UK and US share market price movements, 1990-2011 (with the US S&P 500 index rebased to the UK FTSE 100 in 1991) their investments are down and they are told that their pensions will not have enough value left in them to support them in their old age they become more cautious spenders and investors, resulting in declining demand – as was the case in 2008 and 2011.
+Conversely, when people feel poorer because their investments are down and they are told that their pensions will not have enough value left in them to support them in their old age they become more cautious spenders and investors, resulting in declining demand – as was the case in 2008 and 2011.
 While stock market movements are not the only causes of economic fluctuations, they are contributors.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/ace49a30-8fe7-4f5f-a9f2-8797893f186a/bdbfb88364c44d121062fe51ce1a40d4a947a7ff5e078aa8d4f17be6463d636f.jpg)

-# Money markets
+## Money markets

 You and I might, from time to time, need to borrow money for a short while, say on a credit card or via an overdraft.
 Similarly, large organisations such as companies, governments and banks often need to borrow money for a period of a few days or weeks.
 They tend not to borrow on credit cards and may find overdrafts inconvenient or relatively expensive.
 This is where the money markets come in – they allow companies, etc. to issue instruments that promise to pay a sum of money after, say, 30 days if the buyer pays an amount now for owning that right.
 Obviously the amount the lender puts down at the beginning of the 30 days is less than what they collect at the end, thus an effective interest rate is charged.
 We say that the money markets are wholesale markets because they involve large transactions each time – £500,000/€1,000,000 or more.
 They enable borrowing for less than one year.
 Banks are particularly active in this market – both as lenders and as borrowers.
 Large corporations, local government bodies and non-banking financial institutions also lend when they have surplus cash and borrow when short of money.